 The Corn Refiners Association (CRA) is the national trade association representing the corn refining industry of the United States.
 CRA and its predecessors have served this important segment of American agribusiness since 1913.
-Corn refiners manufacture sweeteners, ethanol, starch, advanced bioproducts, corn oil and feed products from corn components such as starch, oil, protein, and fiber.
+Corn refiners manufacture sweeteners, starches, advanced bioproducts, corn oil and feed products from dent corn.

 The U.S. corn refining industry is a key player in international markets due to the abundance and quality of our products.
 Reflecting the significance of our members’ role in the international markets, CRA provides leadership to the largest actively engaged coalition on U.S. trade policy, which advocates on a variety of leading trade issues.